 About

-Think of litmus as ClamAV for AI-based malware detection: a local scanner backed by open models that improve as newly observed malware behavior is captured, labeled, and folded back through cyclotron, Atomdrift's live training loop.
+Think of litmus as ClamAV for AI-powered malware detection: a local scanner backed by open models that improve as newly observed malware behavior is captured, labeled, and folded back through cyclotron, Atomdrift's live training loop.

 cleave extracts behavioral capabilities from software; azoth classifies them; litmus runs the scanner.
 Built for security engineers, Atomdrift is inspectable, reproducible, and Apache 2.0.